Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 Forty weeks.
 Three trimesters.
 One complete guide to every stage of pregnancy — what's happening with your baby, what's happening in your body, and what to expect at each milestone along the way.

-Pregnancy is measured in weeks, not months, and there’s a good reason for it.
+Pregnancy is measured in weeks, not months, and that’s on purpose.
 Your baby changes more in a single week of early pregnancy than most adults change in a decade.
 A pregnancy week by week guide gives you a running picture of those changes: what's forming, what's growing, and what to expect from your own body at every stage.

-This guide walks through all 40 weeks by trimester, with key milestones, body changes, symptoms, and decision points for each phase.
+This guide covers all 40 weeks by trimester.
+It lays out key milestones, body changes, symptoms, and decision points for each phase.
 Whether you're newly pregnant and staring at two pink lines or deep into the third trimester and counting the days, this is the reference you'll come back to.

 If you don't know exactly how far along you are, start with a due date calculator — that number anchors everything else.